|Start date 01/2017|

 MoReDEHESHyReS develop methodologies to exploit hyperspectral information from the Environmental Mapping and Analysis Program (EnMAP) mission in order to generate new products mapping new EBV describing plant physiology and vegetation traits and structure.

 MoReDEHESHyReS methodology will be tested using hyperspectral ground and airborne data acquired in a Mediterranean tree-grass ecosystem located in Majadas del Tiétar, Cáceres, Spain.
 I this site, a complete set of replicated Eddy covariance ecosystem and subcanopy towers support a large scale fertilization experiment (MANIP).
-Spectral data were acquired from ground (SMANIE) and airborne (DEHESHyRe, FLUXPEC) platforms simultaneously to surface fluxes.
+Spectral data were acquired from ground (SMANIE) and airborne (DEHESHyRe, FLUXPEC), SynerTGE) platforms simultaneously to surface fluxes.

 Figure 1.
 CASI sensor overpass in Majadas del Tiétar research site, Cáceres, Spain.
 April 2014